 Square foot vegetable gardening

-Short of space in your Godstone and Betchworth garden?
+Short of space in your Betchworth and Godstone garden?
 Then this is the technique for you.
 All you need is a single raised bed to enjoy a wide variety of fruit and veg all year round.
 Here's how:

 Build your raised bed: a raised bed: 1.2m x 1.2m gives you 16 squares – and with one type of veg in each, that's quite a range of home-grown produce to pick.
 Ready-made raised beds, available from your favourite garden centre, click together in moments for instant results.